Checklist for new students

 Obtaining a student account

 As a student admitted to Linnaeus University you will need a student account to be able to log in to Lnu.se/Student; register your participation on courses and programmes; log in to computers; and access course materials, email, and other IT services at Linnaeus University.
 Tuition fee-paying student are asked to create their student account before they order their invoice, information will be sent out automatically, if you have not received an email, contact email@example.com.
-Non-tuition fee-paying students will obtain their student account provisionally a couple of weeks before the start of the semester.

 Obtain a student account